 Read on and I’ll show you how to stop living paycheck to paycheck.
 I’ll also hook you up with some excellent resources to help you get started.

 Living Paycheck to Paycheck is Normal, Not Necessary

 Now, the interesting thing is that most people who live paycheck to paycheck will tell you the reason they live that way is that they don’t make enough money.
 However, that’s usually not the case.

-In 2016, the median income per household in the US is $57,617.
+In 2020, the median family income in the US is $78,500.
 Of course, that’s not a massive income, but it’s enough to get by comfortably if you manage your money well.
 Yet I’ve seen people making six figures have trouble keeping the lights on.

 I’ve also seen people with very little income stretch a dollar so far it would snap back and put their eye out if they weren’t careful.
 But even with a low income they managed to stay out of debt, save money and live within their means.
 Sure, they live paycheck to paycheck, but they don’t have a ton of debt weighing them down, limiting their choices and freedom.